cryptoexamples/javascript-crypto-cryptoexamples/javascript_string_encryption_asymmetric_crypto.md

 ]
 # Indicates when this example was last updated/created.
 Reviews don't change this.
-last_updated: "2018-10-20"
+last_updated: "2018-11-27"
 tags: [JavaScript, Node.js, node-crypto, RSA, Asymmetric, String, Encryption]
 ---

 ## Use cases

-- Usable on server side
+- Usable on server side, not intended for use, on client side, in Browsers
 - All can encrypt a message using the public key, but only the recipient can decrypt it using the private key
-- Encrypt a string using the public key and decrypting it using the private key
+- Encrypt a string, using the public key and decrypting it, using the private key

 ## node version

-- 8.11.2
+- 10.13.0

 ## JavaScript Version